John W. North High School

 John W. North High School is a public high school in Riverside, California, part of the Riverside Unified School District, and the home of the Huskies.
 It is an International Baccalaureate school.

 History

 John Wesley North High School was established in 1965 and named after the founder of Riverside, John W. North.
 In 2010, the California Court of Appeals Fourth District, Division 2 visited the school in an educational experience and as an outreach to young people.
 The Court heard two appeals in the school's theater.

 In October 2021, a video went viral the footage displayed showed the math teacher Candice Reed at John W. North High School in Riverside Unified School District wearing a fake feather headdress while dancing around the classroom and chanting "SOH-CAH-TOA", which is a mnemonic for remembering a trigonometry principle.
 She was suspended.

 Demographics

-North has a diverse student body: 10.6% Caucasian, 71.1% Latino, 11.1% black, and 4.6% Asian.
+North High School has a diverse student body: 10.6% Caucasian, 71.1% Latino, 11.1% black, and 4.6% Asian.
 Many second languages are also spoken here, including Spanish, Korean, Chinese, Tagalog, and Urdu.
 Average class size is 30+ students.